commerce-conversion-funnel-og

 Testing a hypothesis

-Perhaps you’ve been poking around in your digital experience analytics and you’ve come up with an idea for a way to improve a page on your site.
+Perhaps you’ve been poking around in an ecommerce analytics platform and you’ve come up with an idea for a way to improve a page on your site.
 For example, you’ve hypothesized that adding a checkbox where users can say “shipping address is the same as billing address” will get 5% more shoppers to the next stage of checkout.
 You can test this change on a segment of users, and then compare how they flow through the funnel versus those who don’t see the checkbox.

 Measuring negative impact